Advaith1603/Term-Paper-Quantum-Optimization/README.md

 ## Files

-- Term_paper_demo.ipynb — Recommended.
-A narrated, step-by-step notebook where each sub-process is explained and run one at a time.
+- Term_paper_demo.ipynb — A step-by-step notebook where each sub-process is explained and run one at a time.

 ## Requirements